Viridian Key insights summary

 Summary

-- U.S. raises accounted for 68.7% of total funds, up from 50.7% at the same point in 2023.
-Raises from outside Canada and the U.S. represented 5.3% of the total funds raised, in line with the average of 6.0% for the six previous years.
+- U.S. raises accounted for 70.7% of total funds, up from 52.8% at the same point in 2023.
+Raises from outside Canada and the U.S. represented 5.0% of the total funds raised, which is in line with the average of 5.7% for the six previous years but is sharply lower than the 10.7% achieved in 2023.

 Market Commentary and Outlook